cartesi/rollups-examples/frontend-console/README.md

 --tokenId       The ID of the token being transfered
 ```

-If the `erc721` address is left unspecified, the address for CartesiNFT contract will be used for the target blockchain being specified.
+If the `erc721` address is left unspecified, the address for the SimpleERC721 contract will be used for the target blockchain being specified.